rohanmclure/JWebAssembly/README.md

 # How to build + run JWebAssembly

 ## Prerequisites
-To run this repo, firstly you need wizard-engine, layed out in the following directory structure.
+To run this repo, firstly you need wizard-engine, with repos laid out in the following directory structure.

 - `...`
   - `JWebAssembly`